 01.10.2020Future Focus Group update – MelBees Project

-The MelBees project being undertaken by six participants in the Future Focus Group 2020-2021 Program will showcase and promote the role of bees and their local habitat in the City of Melbourne via a direct connection to the iconic Melbourne tram.
-This group is working on plans to install a ‘green roof’ on a public transport tram shelter.
+The MelBees project being undertaken by six participants in the Future Focus Group 2020-2021 Program will showcase and promote the role of bees and their local habitat in the City of Melbourne.
+This group is working on plans to install a ‘green roof’ on a public transport shelter.

-Members of the Project Team are now working with project partners to develop designs for a green roof and native bee habitat, to embed these in the ‘Tram Stop Good Design Guide’.
-Plans are also underway for a celebration event and we hope to have a demonstration of a newly implemented ‘bee habitat’ tram stop on World Bee Day (20 May 2021).
+Members of the Project Team are now working with project partners to develop designs for a green roof and native bee habitat, and to embed these in relevant shelter design guides where possible.
+Plans are also underway for a celebration event and we hope to have a demonstration of a newly implemented ‘bee habitat’ transport shelter on World Bee Day (20 May 2021).

 The MelBees green roofs will: